Hydrogen Field Course: from Source To Storage

 Evaluate H₂ transport mechanisms and fluid pathways.

-Understand the main concepts of conventional reservoir and seal and associated trapping mechanisms.
+Understand the concepts of conventional reservoir and seal and how these apply to hydrogen trapping.

 Understand the main concepts and problematics related to Underground Hydrogen Storage inside salt structures.